Importance of Employee Value Proposition

 Global PEOs are an asset

-If you are expanding internationally, make the New Horizons Global Partners Global PEO solution part of your company and its EVP.
+If you are expanding internationally, consider making a Global PEO solution part of your company and its EVP.
 Global PEOs can use their economies of scale and local market connections, relative to client companies, to access better insurance and other benefit packages for employees in various countries.

 There are also advantages to independent contractors and freelancers for a company using a Global PEO.
-If a client company has an ongoing relationship with a PEO like New Horizons, that contractor or freelancer now has the choice of going on the payroll of the Global PEO.
+If a client company has an ongoing relationship with a Global PEO, that contractor or freelancer now has the choice of going on the payroll of the Global PEO.

 That way, the worker doesn’t have to file his own taxes and benefits.
 It also means that the freelancer can now work in any country in the world, so they can become a digital nomad if they like, while still following the law.
 Some workers would fine that attractive.